Classical and Quantum Mechanics via Lie algebras: Entropy and information theory

-We now ask for a strategy which makes the number $\ol{s}$ as small as possible.
-However, we idealize the situation a little by allowing the $s_n$ to be arbitrary nonnegative real numbers instead of integers only.
-This is justified when the size of $\cal N$ is large or infinite since then most $s_n$ will be large numbers which can be approximated by integers with a tiny relative error.
+It is not difficult to construct a strategy $s$ realizing given integral values $s_n$ ($n\in\cal N$) whenever \gzit{1-3} holds. \at{give the general recipe} We now idealize the situation a little by allowing the $s_n$ to be arbitrary nonnegative real numbers instead of integers only.
+This is justified when the size of $\cal N$ is large or infinite since then most $s_n$ will be large numbers that can be approximated by integers with a tiny relative error.

+Thus we redefine a \bfi{strategy} to be a quantity $s\ge 0$ satisfying $\sint 2^{-s}\le 1$.
+We now ask for a strategy $s$ (in the new, generalized sense) that makes the number $\ol{s}$ as small as possible.